[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 The best way to scale the herald's damage is by multiplying the damage it deals:

-- "% phys damage added as x" damage bonuses, eg.
+- "% phys damage added as x" damage bonuses

-- gem levels, especially 20->21 as this hits a new scaling breakpoint on the attack speed modifier.
+- gem levels, especially 20->21 and 22->23 as these hit a new scaling breakpoint on the attack speed and %phys per virulence modifiers respectively.

 Minion accuracy is not as important for Herald of Agony as it appears to have very high base accuracy.
 It's still worth taking the % increase nodes on the tree, but minions like SRS or Animate Weapon benefit far more from accuracy.
 Therefore flat accuracy items such as Command of the Pit are not worth stacking on this build.